SteeltoeOSS/Documentation/docs/messaging/amqp.md

 <a name="steeltoe-messaging-transaction-rollback"></a>
 ### A note on Rollback of Received Messages

-AMQP transactions apply only to messages and acks sent to the broker.
+RabbitMQ transactions apply only to messages and acks sent to the broker.
-Consequently, when there is a rollback of a Spring transaction and a message has been received, Steeltoe AMQP has to not only rollback the transaction but also manually reject the message (sort of a nack, but that is not what the specification calls it).
+Consequently, when there is a rollback of a Spring transaction and a message has been received, Steeltoe RabbitMQ has to not only rollback the transaction but also manually reject the message (sort of a nack, but that is not what the specification calls it).
 The action taken on message rejection is independent of transactions and depends on the `defaultRequeueRejected` property (default: `true`).
 For more information about rejecting failed messages, see <a href="#steeltoe-messaging-async-listeners"></a>.